sercasti/datalaketools/README.md

   1. Click on the wrench-symbol in the top right corner of the window.
   1. Click on “NEW BUCKET” on the right side.
-  1. Enter a name for you bucket, for instance myfirstbucket.
+  1. Enter a name for you bucket, for instance "myfirstbucket" then use the "Create" button.
   1. Head over to <http://localhost:8091/nifi/> and click on the three bars in the top right corner to access "Controller settings".
   1. Then click on the tab "Registry clients" and on the plus-symbol on the right-hand side.
   1. Put any name you like (i.e. "nify-registry") and URL <http://myregistry:18080>